Ocasio-Cortez's "Struggle" as a "Working Girl" Was in USA's 8th Wealthiest Town

-The attractive Socialist who won in an upset in NY 14 Alexandria Ocasio-Cortez was clear about being a “working girl from the Bronx”.
-Her mother, explaining that her daughter wants to be president, said she knows the “struggle”.
+The attractive Socialist who won in an upset in NY 14, Alexandria Ocasio-Cortez clearly stated she was a “working girl from the Bronx”.
+Her mother, explaining that her daughter wants to be president, said Alexandria knows the “struggle”.

 “Her aspiration is to be the president,” Blanca Ocasio-Cortez, 55, said at the candidate’s childhood home in the Bronx.

-The Socialist Cortez fought Goliath her mother said.
+The Socialist Ocasio-Cortez fought Goliath her mother said.
+That was Rep. Crowley who didn’t bother to campaign.

 “She is fighting for our community,” Blanca said.
 “She is fighting for the working class.
 She is fighting for immigrants [including illegals].”